“It’s all about a black magician”. The Heart 104.9 incident (part 2)

 Zulpha is at a loss to explain her own statements.
 Admits in court, there was no such incident.

-There are now three separate conflicting statements, a literal Rashomon story.
+There are now three separate conflicting statements, a literal Rashomon story: Bombs, guns, no bombs, no guns.

-I later attend an event where Ronald Suresh Roberts and Ed Young are lecturing on art history.
+I later attend an event at Hiddingh Hall where Ronald Suresh Roberts and Ed Young are lecturing on art history.

-The press meanwhile, are going to town about my hair, or lack thereof, and repeating their baldfaced lies.
-As if there was any substance to the allegations made by their angel oracle.
-Accordingly:
+The press meanwhile are going to town about my hair, or lack thereof, and repeating their baldfaced lies.
+Operating under an assumption there must be substance to the allegations made by their angel oracle.
+Why bother with evidence?
+A court-room reporter supplied by the same people indicted by my case are not exactly free from bias.

 ‘A botched charge sheet on Friday led to the acquittal of a journalist who in May allegedly threatened to blow up the Cape Town premises of Radio Heart if his grievances were not aired.